 It should be noted that in the 80-ies, Japan was also a significant trading partner for India, ranking second in terms of trade volume and third in terms of assistance.
 At the same time, Tokyo tried to strengthen and develop cultural ties with New Delhi both at the governmental level and at the level of people's diplomacy, especially in the field of Buddhist heritage.
 For the whole time of Japanese-Indian cooperation, relations between the two countries were clouded only by nuclear tests on the subcontinent of Hindustan at 1974 and 1998.
 In general, after India gained independence, Tokyo constantly demonstrated its readiness for strategic partnership with New Delhi along with the Soviet Union, which little is known about in modern Russia.

 It is noteworthy that after the opening of the port of Vladivostok, the Consulate General of the Republic of India was the first diplomatic mission in the once closed city in 1992.
-Then, India continued to "master" the Russian Far East, drawing attention to the Sakhalin shelf.
-In 1996, Russian-Indian talks began on the possibility of the participation of companies from India in the production of hydrocarbons on.
-Sakhalin and at the same time Indian company ONGC Videsh Ltd. I joined the consortium Sakhalin-1.
+Then, India continued to "develop" the Russian Far East, paying attention to the Sakhalin shelf.
+In 1996, Russian-Indian negotiations began on the possibility of participation of companies from India in the production of hydrocarbons on the island.
+Sakhalin and at the same time the Indian company ONGC Videsh Ltd. Joined the Sakhalin-1 consortium.

-In turn, high rates of economic growth during the period of reforms made it possible to pursue a more active foreign policy in Northeast Asia and in the first decade of the 21st century.
-Significantly increased the number of contacts at the highest level with Japan, the Indian partner began to occupy one of the first places in foreign policy priorities of Tokyo.
-The year of Japanese-Indian friendship (2007) has become a catalyst for further increase in the volume of cooperation between the two states in all directions.
-At that time, an Indian-Mongolian agreement on cooperation in the defense sphere was concluded (2001 year), and in 2006, Delhi and Ulan Bator reached an agreement on strategic partnership.
-Since the beginning of the "zero", the Indian leadership has successfully expanded its economic relations with North Korea, bringing the volume of trade to almost a billion dollars, and only the strengthening of sanctions against Pyongyang in 2012 significantly reduced these figures.
-Naturally, economic expediency has led to a closer cooperation between Delhi and Beijing.
-Relations with the Republic of Korea are also growing: it is enough to note the purchase of eight ships of mine protection for the Indian Navy in the same year.
+In turn, the high rates of economic growth during the period of reforms made it possible to pursue a more active foreign policy in Northeast Asia and in the first decade of the 2007st century.
+The number of contacts at the highest level with Japan has significantly increased, the Indian partner has begun to occupy one of the first places in Tokyo's foreign policy priorities.
+The Year of Japanese-Indian Friendship (2001) became a catalyst for a further increase in the volume of cooperation between the two states in all areas.
+At this time, the Indian-Mongolian agreement on cooperation in the defense sphere was concluded (2006), and in 2012 Delhi and Ulaanbaatar reached an Agreement on Strategic Partnership.
+Since the beginning of the XNUMXs, the Indian leadership has successfully increased economic relations with North Korea, bringing the volume of trade to almost a billion US dollars, and only the strengthening of sanctions against Pyongyang in XNUMX significantly reduced these indicators.
+Naturally, economic feasibility incline Delhi and Beijing to closer cooperation.
+Relations with the Republic of Korea are also developing incrementally: it is enough to note the purchase of eight mine protection ships for the Indian Navy in the same year.